liuxinren456852/lag/lastools-patched/bin/lasnoise_README.txt

   be changed with '-step 0.0001' or similar if the input is in geographic longlat representation.

-  You can avoid having certain points being classified with the '-ignore_class 2' option.
+  You can avoid having certain points being classified, marked withheld, or removed with the '-ignore_class 2' option.

   Please license from martin@rapidlasso.com before using lasnoise commercially.
 Please note that the unlicensed version will set